Global National: History

 In February 2008, Newman began presenting the weekday edition of Global National from a specially-built digital newsroom and studio facility in Ottawa.
 The Ottawa studio's cameras were controlled remotely from CHAN in Vancouver, where the newscast's main editorial and production staff remain.
 Similar remote-controlled greenscreen studios were introduced at a number of local Global newscasts.

 Tara Nelson was named Global's Europe bureau chief in September 2008; her position as the program's weekend anchor was then shared by Carolyn Jarvis on Saturdays and Robin Gill on Sundays.
 Nelson resigned in October 2010 to become the new 6:00 pm anchor at CTV Calgary, Alberta (CFCN-DT).

 Newman announced his departure from the network on April 30, 2010, and anchored the newscast for the last time on August 20, 2010.
 Dawna Friesen was named as his successor on July 13, 2010, and began anchoring Global National on September 20, 2010.

 Carolyn Jarvis was reassigned to Global's newsmagazine program 16:9 in 2011, with Robin Gill taking over as Saturday anchor alongside her pre-existing Sunday hosting duties.

 Global National Mandarin

 Global National Mandarin was a newscast aired on the Shaw Multicultural Channel in Vancouver and Calgary.
 On December 6, 2011, Global announced its plans to launch Global National Mandarin (Global National 国语新闻).
 The 30-minute Mandarin newscast debuted on January 23, 2012, with Carol Wang as anchor.
 It was announced on June 29, 2016, that Global National Mandarin would air its final broadcast on June 30 as it did not garner the viewership necessary to continue airing.
 The investigative documentary series 16x9 was also cancelled at this time.

-Features

-Global National was the first mainstream Canadian newscast to be released as a podcast.
-In 2006, the download was expanded to include video for playback on a video iPod.